francescopatane96/eNERVE/README.md

  ```

 ***
-### 🤖 Instructions for creating a virtual environment with Python venv (Linux/Unix/Mac OS):
+### 🤖 Instructions for creating a virtual environment with Python venv (Linux/Unix/Mac OS).
+This method is unstable, so we do not ensure proper execution
 1. open a terminal or a terminal from an IDE (pyCharm or visual code studio);
 2. move to destination folder:
 ```